trufflesuite/truffle/README.md

 * `-e environment`: Specify the environment.
 Default is "development".
 * `--verbose-rpc`: Log communication between Truffle and the RPC.

-Deploying contracts will save a new `contracts.json` file within the specified environment that documents contract state (ABI, deployed address, binary code, etc.).
+Deploying contracts will save [Pudding](https://github.com/ConsenSys/ether-pudding) class files within your environment directory that correspond to each of your contracts.
+These class files can be used in Truffle's build process or your own build process to interact with the Ethereum network.

 ##### dist